online store

 A Rare and Monumental Specimen of Lunar Origin

-Key Features:
+Key Details

-• Mass: 10.8 kilograms—an extraordinary size for a lunar meteorite (10,859 grams)
+• Mass: 10.8 kilograms (10,859 grams)

-• Classification: Lunar fragmental breccia, classified by Dr. Carl Agee (UNM)
+• Classification: Lunar fragmental breccia (classified by Dr. Carl Agee, UNM)

 • Dimensions: 19 x 26 x 14 cm (7.5 x 10.25 x 5.5 in)